ISAC-SIMO/ISAC-SIMO-Django-Backend/README.md

 ### Note:
 - Create ``` .env ``` file using ``` .env.example ``` and fill as required
 - ``` database_settings.py ``` needs to be updated (or use DATABASE_URL in ``` .env ``` file)
+- USER TYPES = "User", "Engineer", "Government", "Project Admin", "Admin"
+- Can only register as User or Project Admin.
+- Project Admin can only manage self projects and linked stuffs.

 > Developed By: Build Change